edlouhau/edlouhau/README.md

 ## I'm Eduardo Louhau

-I really enjoy learning new languages and frameworks like Python and React.
+As a technology passionate, I enjoy working with languages and frameworks like Python and React.
 I also constantly work on my personal development and acquiring new skills.
 I have a diverse background, having worked as a civil engineer, professional musician, and automation technician.

 ## 💻 Programming Skills:
 <img align="left" target="_blank" alt="HTML" height="30px" src="img/html-icon.png" />